Overview

 Total Credits: 3

-Program Outcomes
+Outcomes

-- Identify the marketing mix variables: product, price, place, and promotion
+- Identify the marketing mix variables: product, price, place and promotion.

-- Create and develop an integrated marketing communication plan, including marketing objectives, strategies, and tactics
+- Create and develop an integrated marketing communication plan, including marketing objectives, strategies and tactics.

-- Analyze consumer decision making as it relates to consumer buying behavior and marketing decisions
+- Analyze consumer decision making as it relates to consumer buying behavior and marketing decisions.

-- Analyze the decision-making process in marketing products internationally and understand the role marketing plays in a global economy
+- Analyze the decision-making process in marketing products internationally and understand the role marketing plays in a global economy.

-- Identify the components of a successful advertising campaign and implement the campaign; create and develop an advertising brief
+- Identify the components of a successful advertising campaign and implement the campaign; create and develop an advertising brief.

-- Apply the strategic selling model to personal selling activities
+- Apply the strategic selling model to personal selling activities.

-- Engage in a personal selling situation with emphasis on the customer relationship and deliver a personal sales presentation using a sales portfolio and other sales tools
+- Engage in a personal selling situation with emphasis on the customer relationship and deliver a personal sales presentation using a sales portfolio and other sales tools.

 Employment Opportunities